FedericoSentineri00/BlockchainTicketsUnitn/README.md

 # BlockchainTicketsUnitn
-The project is a DApp for ticket management.
-You can find more information in the report published in the repository [here](https://github.com/FedericoSentineri00/BlockchainTicketsUnitn/blob/main/TicketBlockchain.pdf).

 The current online ticket purchasing system faces several issues based on user feedback, with concerns surrounding security, transparency, and ease of use.
 Our proposal aims to address these